dekuNukem/PicoRC/apple_iigs.md

 ### Adding a Fan

 You can add a fan for additional cooling.

-Any regular PC fan should work, you can run it at 12V (full speed) or 5V (quieter).
+Any regular PC fan should work.

-Make sure the fan is secured, nothing touches the blade, and air flow direction is correct.
+Ensure:

+* Fan is mounted securely
+* Nothing touches the blade
+* Air flow direction is correct

 ## Congratulations!

 Put the cover back on, and you're done!

-With new PSU and upgraded cooling, your IIGS should continue to provide entertainment for years to come!

 ![Alt text](photos/iigs/money.jpeg)